HosnaJabbari/Knotty/README.md

 Both Modifed CCJ and Sparse CCJ are in the Sparse CCJ subdirectory.
 Instructions for installation and usage are in the READMEs of their respective subdirectories.

-Simfold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).
+SimFold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).

 ##### Licence
 CCJ and SimFold are copyrighted under GNU General Public Licence.